ryrobes/rvbbit/backend/defs/fabric/clover-canvas/system.md

     :stroke-width      2
     :stroke            :param/theme-color2}]]]

-Namespaced keywords and special Rabbit parameters that get materialized before the item is rendered or run, only use the ones that the user has given you unless provided extra context with allowed parameters.
+Namespaced keywords&special Rabbit parameters that get materialized before the item is rendered or run, only use the ones that the user has given you unless provided extra context with allowed parameters.

 Popular viz library Vega-lite is also supported thusly: